Hot QCD Phase Diagram From Holographic Einstein-Maxwell-Dilaton Models: Holographic models for the hot and baryon dense quark-gluon plasma

 Second, concerning the Maxwell-dilaton coupling function, one should note from Eq. \eqref{eq:chi2B0} that the baryon susceptibility calculated at zero chemical potential cannot fix the overall normalization of $f(\phi)$.
 In \eqref{eq:EMDf} this overall normalization was chosen such that $f(0)=1$, as originally proposed in \cite{DeWolfe:2010he}.\footnote{In practice, this choice for the overall normalization of $f(\phi)$ can be motivated by the fact that it allows a quantitative description of LQCD results at nonzero $\mu_B$, as we are going to see later in this review.} Moreover, by also following \cite{DeWolfe:2010he}, we choose $f(\phi)$ such that it asymptotically goes to zero for large $\phi(r)$, in the infrared regime of the theory.
 However, differently from \cite{DeWolfe:2010he}, in order to obtain a quantitative description of this observable at zero chemical potential one seems to be forced to engineer a functional form for $f(\phi)$ such that it presents a very fast variation close to the boundary (i.e., for $\phi(r\to\infty)\to 0$).\footnote{This is the practical reason for the term $\sim \sech(100\,\phi)$ in \eqref{eq:EMDf} (the numerical factor of 100 can be substituted by some other `large number' without considerably affecting the results).} This peculiar feature has been also observed in other bottom-up EMD constructions with different functional forms for $f(\phi)$ and which had been proved to quantitatively describe $\hat{\chi}_2^B(T,\mu_B=0)$ from LQCD simulations with $2+1$ flavors and physical values of the quark masses \cite{Knaute:2017opk,Cai:2022omk}.

 In Fig. \ref{fig:chi2B0}, we display the improvements in the holographic fits, from three different EMD models in the literature, taking as the target data to be described the LQCD results for the reduced second-order baryon susceptibility at vanishing chemical potential --- one can also notice the improvements in the lattice results (see the figure caption for the details).
 The profile for the Maxwell-dilaton coupling $f(\phi)$ in Eq. \eqref{eq:EMDf} was engineered to produce the result in the bottom panel of this figure, by using Eq. \eqref{eq:chi2B0} evaluated over the zero chemical potential, finite temperature EMD backgrounds.
 Those backgrounds, in turn, are generated with the choices of the EMD parameters in Eq. \eqref{eq:EMDV}, which were fixed in order to produce the results shown in Fig. \ref{fig:EoS0} for the holographic equation of state at $\mu_B=0$.
-In Fig. \ref{fig:EoS0}, the full set of LQCD results shown were used as input for the model.
-In particular, the holographic trace anomaly seems very difficult to quantitatively reproduce to the corresponding LQCD results over the entire temperature interval considered.
+In Fig. \ref{fig:EoS0}, the full set of LQCD results shown were used as inputs for the model.
+In particular, using the holographic model it seems very difficult to quantitatively reproduce the LQCD result for the trace anomaly over the entire temperature interval considered.

-With the bottom-up EMD parameters fixed in Eq. \eqref{eq:EMDV} for the $\mu_B=0$ portion of the equation of state by the results displayed in Fig. \ref{fig:EoS0} and the parameters fixed in Eq. \eqref{eq:EMDf} relvant for the $\mu_B>0$ portion of the equation of state by the results displayed in bottom panel of Fig. \ref{fig:chi2B0} (i.e. $\hat{\chi}_B^2$ at $\mu_B=0$), one can proceed to make holographic predictions for several observables relevant for the physics of the strongly coupled QGP.
+With the bottom-up EMD parameters for $V(\phi)$ fixed in Eq. \eqref{eq:EMDV} by the results displayed in Fig. \ref{fig:EoS0}, and the parameters for $f(\phi)$ fixed in Eq. \eqref{eq:EMDf} by the results displayed in the bottom panel of Fig. \ref{fig:chi2B0}, one can proceed to make holographic predictions for several observables relevant for the physics of the strongly coupled QGP.
 Aside from the specific set of LQCD results at $\mu_B = 0$ used to fix the free parameters of the EMD model, any other calculation follows as a legitimate \emph{prediction} of the holographic setup considered.